scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** thunder

 Conjure a rolling thunder to blast a creature away.
 Make a spellcasting roll against the creatures Strength save.
-On success they take 0/1 in thunder damage, are pushed back 1 tile, and staggered until the end of their next turn.
+On success they take 0/1 in thunder damage, are pushed back 2 tiles, and staggered until the end of their next turn.
 For every critical rolled the creature is pushed an extra tile.
-If the creature is unable to move, either due to another creature or obstacle, add 0/1 to the damage for every tile remaining.
+If the creature is unable to move, either due to another creature or obstacle, add 0/1 to the damage for every tile of movement remaining.

-Add an enhanced die and creatures are pushed back an additional tile for every level cast above cantrip.
+Creatures are pushed back an additional tile for every level cast above cantrip.

 ### First Level